flowwith369/nmap/README.md

 # nmap
+Local Network Port Scanning Using Nmap
-Local Network Port Scanning Using Nmap in this you will get an brief intro about nmap what is it and why we use it!! i cover Practical also from that you can get more understanding of how an nmap works
+"Local Network Port Scanning Using Nmap" provides a brief introduction to Nmap—what it is and why it's used.
+This document also includes practical examples to help you better understand how Nmap works in real scenarios